 0.0 = NIU

-BMICALC reports the Body Mass Index, a measure of body fat based on height and weight that applies to adult men and women, as calculated by IPUMS NHIS from the public use file data on height and weight.
+BMICALC reports the Body Mass Index, a measure of body fat based on height and weight, as calculated by IPUMS NHIS from the public use file data on height and weight.
 BMICALC was calculated using the following formula: [Weight in pounds/(Height in inches, squared)] multiplied by 703 and rounded to one digit past the implied decimal point.
 Individuals not asked their weight and height are coded "000" (for "Not in universe") for BMICALC.
 Individuals whose weight or height was topcoded, bottomcoded, or, for 1997 forward, an outlying value that was suppressed for confidentiality reasons, receive a code of "996" for BMICALC.

 The website of the Centers for Disease Control and Prevention on BMI reports the following "standard weight status categories associated with BMI ranges for adults."
 BMI below 18.5 is associated with "underweight" weight status; BMI 18.5 to 24.9 is associated with "normal" weight status; BMI 25.0 to 29.9 is associated with "overweight" weight status; BMI 30.0 and above is associated with "obese" weight status.